mos-adebayo/newwork-hr-takehome/README.md

 Single page app built with React, Vite and Tailwind.
 It demonstrates role-based access to an employee profile, peer feedback with AI polishing, and absence requests.

+## Create ENV variable
+Ensure to create `.env.development` using `.env.sample` file as a reference.
+(This could not be avoided for this demo because HuggingFace invalidates token if it is accessible publicly.)

 ## Run locally

-1. Ensure Node 18 or newer.
+1. Ensure Node 20.19+ or newer.
 2. Install dependencies
    ```sh
    npm install